Cor-Crane Secret

-Cor-Crane Secret is the first studio album by North Carolina indie rock band Polvo.
+Cor-Crane Secret is the debut studio album by North Carolina indie rock band Polvo.
 It was recorded at Duck Kee Studios in Raleigh, North Carolina, and released on Merge Records in 1992.

 Singles

 Different versions of "Can I Ride" and "Vibracobra" appeared on the band's first two 7-inch releases in 1991.
 Another version of "In the Hand, In the Sieve" appeared on the band's split 7-inch EP with Erectus Monotone.

 Reception

-According to Jason Anderson of Allmusic, the "Critically embraced" debut of the band "deserves notice for its scope and imaginative guitars.
+According to Jason Anderson of AllMusic, the "critically embraced" debut of the band "deserves notice for its scope and imaginative guitars.
 However, Cor-Crane Secret sounds brittle when compared to the work of more accomplished '90s guitar bands like Built to Spill, Pavement, and Sonic Youth."
 He notes the "band's tendency to meander through long patches of dissonant but artful guitar structures [that] vigorously challenges the average rock attention span" and that they "dare themselves into overpowering their own rich songwriting" on the album.
 According to David Sprague of Trouser Press, the band's "lengthy, enigmatic songs have far more in common with Gentle Giant and ELP (on a budget, of course) than anything contemporary, and its disavowal of hooks is all but complete" on their debut album which "quickly laid down the clinical gauntlet", criticizing Bowie's "unsteady" vocals.
 UK magazine Select gave the album a similarly mixed review, with critic Anrew Perry writing that it was "[s]tructurally one of the weirdest, most contorted rock LPs of the year" and a "unique aural experience" despite the lack of "singalong choruses".